Sin offering and salvation

 An unclean invitation to judge

 The circumstances addressed by the bull and goats of the Day of Atonement, the red heifer and its scaled-down avian counterpart, all confirm their link with the curse of Eden.
-The Day of Atonement saved a repentant nation from a cursed land.
-The ashes of the heifer came into play whenever death touched the community and the two birds offering marked an individual’s return from the surrogate death of ‘leprosy’.
-Yet, the method used to achieve these outcomes was somewhat counterintuitive, for it involved deliberately invoking the wrath of God.
+The Day of Atonement saved a repentant nation from a cursed land, the ashes of the heifer came into play whenever death touched the community, and the two birds offering marked an individual’s return from the surrogate death of ‘leprosy’.
+Yet, the method used to achieve these outcomes was somewhat counter-intuitive, for it involved deliberately invoking the wrath of God.

 Of course, an offering that provoked judgement could be used to establish guilt as well as innocence, as when Nadab and Abihu misguidedly attempted to replicate Aaron’s role on the Day of Atonement and offered ‘strange fire’ (Lev 10:1-2).
 Therefore, when Korah challenged Aaron’s priesthood, Moses had both Aaron and the rebels offer incense.
 The ensuing judgement left Aaron exonerated whilst God, as it were, overturned the rebels with a flaming sword or returned them to the dust.